Biodiversity Factsheet

 Figure 2_Biodiversity, Ecosystem services, and Well being

-• Since 1955, biodiversity loss due to human activities was greater than at any time in human history, driven by habitat loss from land-use change, agriculture, over-exploitation, pollution, invasive species, and climate change.2,16
+• Since 1955, biodiversity loss due to human activities was greater than at any time in human history, driven by habitat loss from land-use change, agriculture, over-exploitation, pollution, invasive species, and climate change.16,17

-• Climate change is likely to become the largest threat to biodiversity, in part because it affects areas uninhabited by humans.
-Impacts on some ecosystems are approaching irreversibility; heat extremes and mass mortality events have resulted in the local loss of hundreds of species.16,17
+• Climate change is becoming the largest threat to biodiversity as it affects areas uninhabited by humans.
+Some ecosystem impacts are nearing irreversibility, with heat extremes and mass mortality events causing species loss.17,18

-• Higher temperatures could increase drying and fire risk, resulting in dieback in the Amazon, which has the highest biodiversity of all forests and stores an amount of carbon equivalent to 15-20 yrs of global CO2 emissions.
-Deforestation rates in the Amazon in 2016-2020 increased 92% compared to 2005-2010.10,18, 19
+• The Amazon has the highest biodiversity of all forests and sequesters the equivalent of 15-20 yrs of global CO2 emissions.9 Rising temperatures increase drying and fire risk, resulting in dieback.
+Deforestation in the Amazon in 2016-2020 increased 92% compared to 2005-2010.19,20

-• Habitat loss increases GHG emissions; 11% of global emissions result from deforestation and forest degradation.
-Over-fishing and -harvesting also contribute to a loss of genetic diversity and species abundance.20,21
+• 11% of global GHG emissions result from deforestation.21 Over-fishing and -harvesting also contribute to a loss of genetic diversity and species abundance.22

-• During Canada’s 2023 record-breaking fire season over 18M ha burned, an area roughly half the size of California.22,23
+• During Canada’s 2023 record-breaking fire season over 18M ha burned, an area roughly half the size of California.23,24

 Image